rbadrinath/FCP/CLASS/common-programming-errors.md

 </pre>

 ## Pointers
-1. Pointer to a variable:
+1. **Unitialized pointers**:
 <pre>
    int *p;
-   *p=5;
-      // Here the student assumed that since p was a pointer to an integer it must
+   *p=5;  // Here the student assumed that since p was a pointer to an integer it must
           // already be pointing to an integer.
           // But that is not true.
 We must assign p the address of an integer before
           // we can use the expression "*p".
    // So..... a right way to do this is: int *p;
    int n;
-   p=&n;
-   *p=5;
+   p=&n;  // We now have p initialized to the address of the variable n *p=5;
 </pre>
-2. Never return a pointer to a local variables inside a function.
+2. **Never return a pointer to a local variables** inside a function.
    Sometimes students return a pointer to a variable which is locally defined (automatic storage class).
    Remember this variable itself does not exist beyond the function.
 So